nimitmk7/knowledge-treasure/Deep Learning/CNNs/Object Detection using R-CNN.md

 >[!INFO] Difference from RCNN
 > This is in contrast to the RCNN that fed the different proposals to the CNN.
 Now we only have one feature map and we select regions of interest from that.

-4. Each feature vector is fed into a sequence of **fully connected (fc) layers** that finally branch into two sibling output layers:
+4. Each feature vector is fed into a sequence of **fully connected (FC) layers** that finally branch into two sibling output layers:
-	1. It **produces soft-max probability estimates** over K object classes plus a catch-all “background” class and
+	1. It **produces soft-max probability estimates** over K object classes plus a catch-all “background” class.
 	2. It outputs four real-valued numbers for each of the K object classes.
 Each set of 4 values encodes refined bounding-box positions for one of the K classes.
-5. Output from both the layers are passed into the NMS algorithm, to produce the final Bbox.
+5. Output from both the layers are passed into the NMS algorithm, to produce the final bbox.

 The key element in the architecture is the **RoI pooling layer**.